Undalevein/lmu-cmsi-3801-WesleyMatthewJodyTaylor/README.md

 # Programming Languages I
-Students: Wesley Ng, Matthew de Jesus, Jody
+Students: Wesley Ng, Matthew de Jesus, Jody Orlando Jasim

 This repo is a collection of submitted homework from the group.
 Under the README.md is a description of every homework assignment.